allegheny-college-infm-350-spr-2023/generating-with-grammars/README.md

 ## Outcomes

+This assignment's outcomes are referred to directly as _texts_, as they will look like _prose_ more than anything else.
+As such, we should not consider them the same way that we might something that is more _verse_-like in shape or information.

+The above also means that there is a _word count_ on each output of **no fewer than 250 words** per output sample.

-* 2 poems which engage with our new understandings of "grammar":
+* 2 texts which engage with our new understandings of "grammar":
   * 1 which manually constructs a generative grammar
   * 1 which uses a Markov chain to combine no fewer than `2` source texts

 Each of these pieces should be discussed in an individual [`reflection.md`](writing/reflection.md) document that explores a few questions relating to _both_ pieces and your own comparison of the two.

 ## Process

-This work can be completed locally using `nodeJS`, but can also be achieved using [`p5.js`](https://p5js.org/) for visual elements. \
+This work can be completed locally using `nodeJS`, but can also be achieved using [`p5.js`](https://p5js.org/) for visual elements.

 ### `p5.js`